thycotic/alm-docs/alm-admin/buildworkflow.md

     1. Defining **Name Regex** is also optional.
 Setting regex will force Requestors to follow specific naming conventions when using this Template.
 You can input any limiting pattern using *.NET native* regex.
     1. Select the **Active Directory Server** that Service Accounts on the template will use.
     1. For **OU Distinguished Name**, click **select** and choose the Organization Unit(s) that Service Accounts will belong to.
 Click **add**.
-    1. Toggling on the **Allow Choosing Sub-OUs** option will allow the Requester to choose a sub-ou within the folder you have designated.
-Leaving the option off will restrict the Requester to only the OU you have designated.
+    1. Toggling **Allow Choosing Sub-OUs** to **Yes** will allow the Requester to choose a sub-ou within the folder you have designated.
+Toggling to **No** will restrict the Requester to only the OU you have designated.
     1. Use the drop-down menu to select the **Attributes** for the Service Accounts.
 You have the option to **Require** each attribute or mark it as **Read-only**.
 Click the **plus** to add the attribute.
 Edit the attribute using the **pencil** icon, or remove it by clicking the red **X**.
     1. Selecting **Groups** will limit access to this template to Users in the selected Group.
 Use the drop-down menu to find the Group and click the **plus**.
 You may add multiple Groups.